Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 Once you are logged in to your Spira (and have your events selected) the popup will require 3 fields to be selected/filled in.

 * **Selecting a product**: choose a product from the list of all the ones you have access to in Spira
-* **Select a Incident type**: pick the most relevant type available for the product you select
+* **Select an Incident type**: pick the most relevant type available for the product you select
 * **Incident Name**: Type in the name to be given to the incident

 Once these have been filled in, click the "Send data to Spira" button to connect to your Spira application and upload the incident.
 Once the incident has been created you will see a link next to the send button that will open the incident in Spira for you.